 NHS staff have been denied a pay rise following

 the government’s decision to ignore the

 independent Pay Review Body’s recommendation.

 This means 60% of NHS staff and 70% of nurses

 won’t get a pay rise for the next two years!

-the 14th and PCS members will follow on the 15th
+PCS (civil service union) members will follow on the 15th

 then we will see the largest demonstration of

 trade unionists and workers in London for the